Bronte-Mckeown/Movie-Battery/README.md

 			- modify if statements to match the clip name
 				- "if filename[1] == "resources/Movie_Task/videos/run1.mp4":"
 			- repeat the responses_data and save_csv lines for as many questions you have for each clip and modify the question number

+## ANALYSIS
+Run Analysis/analysis.py to merge all ESQ output as well as comprehension output.
+- creates a column for correct per run and a column for correct over all

+Things to change/ might need to change:
+- it reads in the counterbalanced probe order csv that is generated using Tasks/taskScripts/resources/Movie_Task/csv/create_probe_orders_movie_task.py
+	- so this needs to match the filename created using that script
+- the name of the output file
+	- currently set to 'Analysis/audio_esq_output.csv' but can change to be specific to project
+- if there are a different number of clips to 3, you would need to add to this section:
+"probe1_version = probeversions_df.loc[probeversions_df['participant_number'] == int(subject), 'Clip 1'].values
+ probe2_version = probeversions_df.loc[probeversions_df['participant_number'] == int(subject), 'Clip 2'].values
+ probe3_version = probeversions_df.loc[probeversions_df['participant_number'] == int(subject), 'Clip 3'].values
+ probeversions = [probe1_version[0], probe2_version[0], probe3_version[0]]"

+- this section can be changed to have names that work for your project / whatever names are used in comprehension outputs:
+"if task_name in ("Movie Task-Movie Task-run1", "Movie Task-run1"):

+                            line_dict["Task_name"] = "run1.mp4"
+                            linenumber = 0

+                        if task_name in ("Movie Task-Movie Task-run2", "Movie Task-run2"):

+                            line_dict["Task_name"] = "run2.mp4"
+                            linenumber = 1
+                        if task_name in ("Movie Task-Movie Task-run3", "Movie Task-run3"):

+                            line_dict["Task_name"] = "run3.mp4""